Anders Borg: Personal life

 Borg was previously married to Susanna "Sanna" Borg (née Ölander), with whom he has three children.
 He used to live with his family in Bie, Katrineholm Municipality, Södermanland County.
 Borg has said that he will serve only two terms as Finance Minister, ultimately to spend more time with his family.
 Indeed, he describes his government service as "conscription," having never held an elected office.
 Borg was in a relationship with Dominika Peczynski, a PR professional and 1990s pop music star with her former band Army of Lovers.
 They married on 3 November 2018.
 On 22 June 2022, Peczynski announced that she and Borg had filed for divorce without "time for reflection", meaning immediately.

 Unlike most of the Moderate Party members of the cabinet, Borg describes himself as a feminist.
-In July 2017, Borg was involved in a scandal due to his behaviour at a party in Stockholm, where, heavily intoxicated, he is alleged to have acted in an extremely vulgar, invasive and obscene manner, showing off his private parts amongst other things.
+In July 2017, Borg was involved in a scandal due to his behaviour at a party in Stockholm, where he, heavily intoxicated, was alleged to have acted in an extremely vulgar, invasive and obscene manner, showing off his private parts among other things.
 He later apologised for this incident, claiming he had had a "blackout", "was under large pressure", and did not recall the events in question.